ksator/openconfig-demo-with-juniper-devices/README.md

 ### What to find on this repo:
 Content about how to use Openconfig with Juniper devices.
-I built it to run an Openconfig demo with Juniper devices.
+I built it to run an Openconfig demo with Juniper devices (using OpenConfig BGP models).
 It covers various options to interact with Juniper devices running Openconfig modules:
 - Devices CLI (Command Line Interface) (for Humans)
 - NetConf in an SSH connection